 Three Best Shoulder Steak Recipes from Around the Web

-Here are our favorite recipes to follow when it comes to the Shoulder steak.
+Here are our favorite recipes to follow when it comes to cooking this cut.

 From an exotic dish with a Mexican twist to a simple no-frills recipe, with a slow-cooked rich and decadent recipe to finish, they will all be a surefire hit with the entire family.